EASTERN LESSER BAMBOO LEMUR

 A newborn weighs a mere 1.6 oz (45.2 g) and is completely dependent on her mother, who carries the tiny one in her mouth for the first two weeks of her infant’s life.
 After two weeks of age, the infant is able to cling to her mother as mom goes about her day.
 Mothers will carry their young in this way for about three months.
 If he feels like helping, an infant’s father might carry his child during this period.
 Male bamboo lemurs are reported to offer a bit more support than other lemur species.
 Parental care, however, largely remains the mother’s responsibility.

 At three weeks of age, an infant is able to jump, hop, and walk.
 She begins eating bamboo by six weeks of age; however, she remains dependent on her mother to forage for her.
 A mother “parks” her infant on a branch in the middle of a bamboo grove while she goes off to forage.
+Infant “parking” refers to mothers leaving their young alone, in a safe location, while they go off to forage.
 The dense thicket provides camouflage protection from predators.
 Mothers may return periodically to groom or nurse her infant.
 By 20 weeks of age, her infant is completely weaned.

 Photo credit: Heinonlein/Creative Common